 How Long Does It Take To Move House?
-Everything You Need To Know!
+What You Need To Know!

 How long does it take to move house?
-This is a question every homeowner wants to know before they put their home on the market and it’s not an easy one to answer.
-Each real estate move is completely different from the next, this is because there can be many factors that hold up a home move.
+Is a question every homeowner wants to know before they put their home on the market, and it’s not an easy one to answer.
+Each real estate move is entirely different from the next; this is because there can be many factors that hold up a home move.

-The most common factors that can hold up a home move are:
+The most common factors that can hold up home buys are:

 - Results of the valuation from the mortgage lenders, some properties may need remedial work doing before the mortgage lenders will lend the money on the property.
-The type of work that may need to be carried out maybe: complete rewiring, new central heating system or asbestos removal.
-These jobs if required may need to be completed before the lender will lend you the money on the property and for it to be deemed safe to live in.
+The type of work that may be required, such as complete rewiring, new central heating system or asbestos removal.
+These jobs if needed, may need to be completed before the lender will lend you the money on the property and for it to be deemed safe to live in.

 Exactly how long does it take to move house?

-There are a few things you can do prior to the move to speed up the moving process!
+There are a few things you can do before the move to speed up the moving process!
 Follow these home moving tips to reduce the time required on moving day!

 - Have a huge de-clutter!